MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/change-address-contact-and-more.md

 - AdminSurgePortfolio
 - commcerce_billing
 search.appverid: MET150
-description: "Learn how to make changes to your organization profile, such as organization name, address, phone, technical contact, and email." ms.date: 03/30/2021
+description: "Make changes to your organization profile, such as organization name, address, phone, technical contact, and email." ms.date: 03/30/2021
 ---